dellnoantechnp/tping/README.md

   -U <user:password>, --proxy-user <user:password>
                         Specify the user name and password to use for proxy authentication.
+  -4                    use IPv4 transport only [Default ipv4]
+  -6                    use IPv6 transport only
   -V, --version         show program's version number and exit